-In The Goonies (which acts as a sequel of sorts to the 1985 film) you play as Sloth (although he looks a like the hero of the next game, Mikey).
+The Goonies (titled Gunizu, a phonetic Japanese spelling of "Goonies") acts as a sequel of sorts to the 1985 film where you play as Sloth (although he looks a bit like the hero of the next game, Mikey) on his own mission.
 The Fratellis (villains of the film) have kidnapped the various kids from the film and so our hero has to go through the stages of the game, collecting three keys to unlock the exit to the next stage.
-Along they way they're also encouraged to collect the kidnapped Goonie in each level (failure to do so will keep the last level of the game locked away, putting the hero back at the beginning of the game to do it all again).
+Along they way they're also encouraged to collect the kidnapped Goonies in each level (failure to do so will keep the last level of the game locked away, putting the hero back at the beginning of the game to do it all again).

 To complete his mission and save the Goonies, Sloth has to platform his way through the stages, killing rats to collect bombs (for reasons that only make sense in a video game) all so he can blow open locked areas and find treasures, items, and Goonies.
 He can stun the Fratellis (but not kill them) all while avoid traps and instant death pits.
 It's a classic feeling adventure, with Konami's regular spit and polish, all brought together as only Konami could, making it a very solid title that, sadly, never officially came to home consoles in the West (although it did appear, without any seeming changes, on the "Nintendo Vs." arcade system in the U.S.).